sapplica/sentrifugo/README.md

 		Web Installer
 		-------------
 		- MAMP users; the AMP stack for MAC needs to be started manually.
-		- Using a JavaScript enabled browser go to http://<webhost>/sentrifugo/; Where <webhost> is localhost if it is installed in the machine you are currently working on, IP address if it is remotely hosted
+		- Using a JavaScript enabled browser go to `http://<webhost>/sentrifugo/`; Where `<webhost>` is localhost if it is installed in the machine you are currently working on, or an IP address if it is remotely hosted

 		Pre-requisites
 		--------------